 C-303: Job Order Maintenance

-Boards establish procedures for updating job orders and updating the status of a contact.
+TWC and Boards will establish procedures for updating job orders and updating the status of a contact.

-The process allows information to be shared and job order activity and responsibility to be coordinated with the Business Services Unit, other Workforce Solutions Office staff, Texas Veterans Commission staff
+The process allows information to be shared and job order activity and responsibility to be coordinated with the Business Services Unit, other Workforce Solutions Office staff, Texas Veterans Commission staff and other appropriate partner program staff.

-Boards must ensure that appropriate Workforce Solutions Office staff review new job orders manually entered by preferred employers in WorkInTexas.com daily to ensure that the job orders:
+TWC and Boards must ensure that appropriate Workforce Solutions Office staff review new job orders manually entered by preferred employers in WorkInTexas.com daily to ensure that the job orders:

 are associated with valid employer accounts;